‘Apricity’: A creative response to insomnia.

 Lastly, the film needed to be “covid regulation friendly”, so keeping production to just us two was crucial.
 So, I would be in front of the camera and put my ability to be still to the test (it’s a stop-motion film you see…)After several creative walks, discussing themes and ideas, Katie and I came up with a schedule and plan for shooting.
 We just needed some seriously sunny days (which are a rare gift in the midst of an English winter) and some negative covid tests.

 We got lucky.
 The shoot came around and Apricity* was in full swing, as the sun beamed it’s rays inside the window and cast shadows on the walls.
 The exhilaration of MAKING something together, after a year of covid-prescribed isolation and writing in solitude, was ridiculously fun.
 We both felt giddy at the nature of it all – the unpredictability of shooting and processing in analogue; the making of a stop-motion film using a living person as the subject, as opposed to models; and the variability of each shot.
 It was all magically exciting.
 And, it's the beginning of a new creative collaboration with Katie.
 Everything ran smoothly, despite the fact that we were both running on little sleep (what a coincidence) we got all the shots.
 Or at least…we hope so.
-Now, it’s down to Katie to develop the shots, before bringing them into the edit suite.
-So…we wait.
-Patience.
+Now, it’s down to Katie to hand develop and edit each photo using analogue techniques (like souping) in her dark room, before bringing them into the edit suite.
+So…we wait and enjoy the slow process.

-Making ‘Apricity’, so far, has been a practise of unlearning the desire for immediate results and to take time in enjoying the process.
+Making ‘Apricity’, so far, has been a practise of unlearning the desire for immediate results and to take time in enjoying the process and practising patience.
 It is in itself, a “fuck you” to the fear of insomnia.
 The making it is a protest against creative stasis.
 Regardless of the finished product, the co-creation of this film is already a success.

 Making, and doing, wins over the not doing.

-Stay tuned for the final film later this Spring.
+Stay tuned for the final film next year.